-HCF Group has identified 5 potential risk areas (outlined in Table 1) where modern slavery risks may be present in the businesses of HCF Group.
+HCF Group has identified the potential risk areas (outlined in Table 1) where modern slavery risks may be present within the HCF Group.
 HCF revisits the overall risk assessment annually.
-In FY23, HCF Group's assessment of Modern Slavery risk remains an overall rating of 'low' in causing, contributing to, or being deliberately linked to modern slavery practices.
+Our business operations and practices have materially remained consistent in FY24, as a result we did not identify a change to our modern slavery risk profile and our overall assessment of Modern Slavery risk remains 'low' in causing, contributing to, or being deliberately linked to modern slavery practices.